venkatarun95/6.829-pset2-3/README.md

 In the `your_code` directory, commit a file `WRITEUP.md` that includes a 1-2 paragraph writeup of your approach, why you chose it, and what you tried.
 This is only required for your final submission, not for leaderboard submissions.

 Submit a link to a *private* github repository.
 Use this form to submit: https://forms.gle/LuFSUWpZQT57qPRA8 Your repository must be cloned from this starter repository.
 Ensure that the usernames "aravic" and "venkatarun95" are added as collaborators to your repository if you are using github.com.
-Alternatively, if you are using github.mit.edu, please ensure that the usernames "addanki" and "venkatarun95" are added.
+Alternatively, if you are using github.mit.edu, please ensure that the usernames "addanki" and "venkatar" are added.

 We will only consider commits made before the submission deadline.
 If you would like to use an extension day, include the string "EXTENSION-DAY" in *all* commit messages for commits made after the deadline AND contact the staff individually once you are done committing.
 You must submit the form (which tells us where your repository is) before the original deadline, even if you are using extension days.
 Extension days cannot be used for contest submissions.